 Polygon is the industry leader in providing double-insulation for handheld electric power tools.
 The same dielectric properties in PolyMed tubing eliminate the risk of capacitance coupling during electrosurgical procedures.

 Polygon composite cannulas have excellent compatibility with optical devices, unlike shiny stainless steel.
 PolyMed tubing can also be painted for further improvement.

 Engineered Composite Tubing for Medical Applications

-Today, the PolyMed® line of medical composites are being used in diverse applications ranging from cannulas for laparoscopic surgery and vein harvesting procedures, to instrument tubes for robotic surgical operations.
-Polygon is also the world leader for minimally invasive composite cannulas, in both disposable and reusable applications.
-PolyMed® is ISO-10993 compliant.
+Today, the PolyMed line of medical composites are being used in diverse applications ranging from cannulas for laparoscopic surgery and vein harvesting procedures to instrument tubes for robotic surgical operations.
+Polygon is also the world leader in minimally invasive composite cannulas for both disposable and reusable applications.
+PolyMed is ISO-10993 compliant.

 Your Engineering Partner

 Any ratings are typical for design purposes.
 Your design parameters may affect final ratings.
 Consult with a Polygon sales engineer for guidance.
 Final testing and approval is the customer's responsibility for their application.
 This information is derived from our testing and published data.
 There is no assurance of these properties, or warranty provided that these products are suitable for any particular purpose or operational situation.